-Standardization can confer numerous competitive benefits to businesses, from the efficiencies gained in the manufacturing production line, to the massive productivity gains available to knowledge workers, to the implementation of cutting-edge performance-enhancing technologies such as robotics process automation (RPA), business intelligence (BI) and analytics, and customer-journey mapping and enhancement.
+Standardization can confer numerous competitive benefits to businesses, from the efficiencies gained in the manufacturing production line, to the massive, untapped productivity gains available to knowledge workers, to the implementation of cutting-edge performance-enhancing technologies such as robotics process automation (RPA), business intelligence (BI), advanced analytics, and customer-journey mapping for customer experience (CX) enhancement.

 Despite all that potential, it can be difficult to find a consistent and usable definition for standardization in business—let alone the actual standards that result from it.

 In this article, we will definitively answer the question, “What is standardization?”
 We will trace its history and development.
 We will define and explore the different types of standards.
-And we will show the numerous benefits and advantages of standardization in business.
+We will show the numerous benefits and advantages of standardization.
+And we will outline the most effective strategies for tapping into the single, most competitively valuable source of standardization in business: innovation.

 Standardization is any process used to develop and implement metrics (i.e., “standards”) that specify essential characteristics of something whose control and uniformity are desired.
 Thus, standardization can apply to just about anything, including:

-While the above summary-level definition is accurate, it lacks sufficient detail to explain the transformative role of standardization in business—both in its historic past and its future potential.
+While the above, summary-level definition is accurate, it lacks sufficient detail to explain and exploit the transformative role of standardization in business—both in its historic past and its future potential.
 Capitalizing on standardization in business requires further definition of standardization processes, as well as the standards that they produce.

 The basic irony of standards is the simple fact that there is no standard way to create a standard, nor is there even a standard definition of “standard.”

-So while standardization processes, and the standards themselves, are often poorly (even elliptically) defined, they must be recognized.
-And new ones must also be created.
-These are both prerequisites to harnessing business-empowering technologies such as robotics process automation (RPA), business intelligence (BI), advanced analytics, machine learning, and artificial intelligence (AI).
-None of these can live up to their promise of augmenting or even replacing human activities, unless the activities themselves are standardized first.
+So while standardization processes, and the standards themselves, are often poorly (even elliptically) defined, finding this sharper focus is possible, even straightforward.
+It begins by recognizing, even embracing, the above Paradox.
+That directs perception of new opportunities toward unconventional, under-standardized areas.
+These offer opportunities to develop newer, more rigorous processes that extend the conventional footprint of standardization and reap the resulting, time-tested benefits.
+These are the essential prerequisites for harnessing new, business-empowering technologies such as robotics process automation (RPA), business intelligence (BI), advanced analytics, machine learning, and artificial intelligence (AI).
+None of these technologies can live up to their promise of augmenting, not to mention replacing human activities, until these activities are standardized.
+And currently, humans are best positioned to perceive and perform this standardization.

 Some standardization processes are launched intentionally and managed formally.
-Others develop casually and evolve unmanaged:
+Others develop casually and evolve relatively unmanaged:

 More examples, and details, will be provided in the Types of standards section below.

 De facto standardization processes, by contrast, often emerge spontaneously, and proceed in a decentralized fashion.
 Despite broad input and wide adoption, they’re rarely managed.
-Instead, they’re typically informal, undocumented, and context- or interpretation-dependent.
+Instead, they’re typically informal, undocumented, and context-specific or interpretation-dependent.
 Thus de facto standardization processes can hide in plain sight; they’re easily overlooked and taken for granted.
-De facto standardization processes are what most people think of when they hear terms such as “crowd-sourcing.”
+De facto standardization processes are what result from “crowd-sourcing,” although most people don’t give these a second thought.
 Examples of de facto standardization processes include:

-What the above examples have in common, aside from their spontaneous roots, is the fact that human, rather than machine, interpretation is often essential for even trivial tasks that rely on de facto standardization processes.
+What the above examples have in common, aside from their spontaneous roots, is the fact that human, rather than machine, interpretation of standards is often essential for even trivial tasks that rely on de facto standardization processes.
+For example, interpreting, selecting and extracting data from a loosely structured document such as an email.
+De facto standardization characteristics in operations makes it harder to automate these – mechanically or digitally.

 While deliberate and de facto standardization processes can exist simultaneously, the distinction between them is simple and stark: